 Crinoids and coral fossils populated the creek at Mockingbird Park, back when our friends Wade and Chris lived near that park as kids.
 We’d go hang out in the creek and dig up rocks, and break them open to see if anything cool was inside.
 Wade liked to catch crawdads, too, and once we caught a bucket of tadpoles – but that’s another story.
 Even our driveway had fossils.
 We spent many hours sifting through the gravel driveway, finding numerous crinoid and coral fossils and other unidentified shells.
 Our very first fossil find: a chunk of coral at the base of the driveway where it met the road.
 It caught our eye as we waited for the school bus to arrive, and the rest is pre-history.

 The fossils in this photograph are more recent finds.
-Gina, long-time President of our Fan Club, dug these specimens out of a bed of layered limestone and shale in rural Indiana on a recent family visit.
-We cleaned them up a little bit, removing sediment to reveal more of the details.
+Gina dug these specimens out of a bed of layered limestone and shale in rural Indiana on a recent family visit.
+We cleaned them up a little bit and removed sediment to reveal more of the details.

 A little research with Steven M. Stanley’s Extinction, pictured below, shows they date back to the Mississippian period of the Carboniferous era.
 The Carboniferous is so named because that’s when most of the plants lived that later became coal deposits (carbon.)
 Within 100 miles of where Gina found these fossils lie extensive coal mines.
 This geology and geography for the fossils is also confirmed by Fossils for Amateurs: A Handbook for Collectors by MacFall and Wollin.